Mottisfont circular walk

 From the font walk left up towards the Stables.

-Walk up the main path towards the Stables (shop, toilets and seasonal catering) and enter the paddock to the left of this building.
+Walk up the main path towards the Stables (where you'll find toilet facilities, a cafe and our second-hand bookshop) and enter the paddock to the left of this building.
 Walk up to the beech circle on the horizon.

 Walk across the old paddock towards the circle of trees.